Jeepers Creepers 3: Marketing

 After the filming announcement, several photos began to appear on the internet from the post-production of Jeepers Creepers 3, mainly for presenting actor Stan Shaw.
 Shortly after, a Behind-the-Scenes video of the film was released on social networks.
 The first teaser trailer ran 30 seconds and was released on September 6.
 The official trailer for the movie was released on September 15 on various YouTube trailer channels.

 Controversy

 Jeepers Creepers 3 caused controversy over its alleged use of child molestation as a plotline.
 The dialogue "Can you blame him though?
-I mean look at her, the heart wants what it wants, am I right?", referring to a sexual abuse victim within the movie, was singled out for criticism due to Victor Salva's 1988 incarceration for sexual abuse and possession of child pornography.
+I mean look at her, the heart wants what it wants, am I right?", referring to a sexual abuse victim within the movie, was singled out for criticism due to Victor Salva's 1988 incarceration for child sexual abuse and possession of child pornography.
 The line was ultimately removed from the theatrical cut, but was present in the screened version delivered to critics.